AryehRotberg/reactive-wings/README.md

 ./mvnw clean package -DskipTests
 ```

-Swagger UI is behind OAuth login; access the SPA at `/` and authenticate to explore the API.
+Swagger UI is behind OAuth login; authenticate via the frontend application to explore the API at `/swagger-ui.html`.

 ## 🧰 Scripts